sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-stobjectflyoutautopowerscheme.md

 ## Applies To

-For a list of the Windows® editions and architectures that this component supports, see [Microsoft-Windows-stobject](microsoft-windows-stobject-win7-microsoft-windows-stobject.md).
+For a list of the Windows editions and architectures that this component supports, see [Microsoft-Windows-stobject](microsoft-windows-stobject-win7-microsoft-windows-stobject.md).

 ## XML Example